monadicsystems/okapi/README.md

-Assuming `helloServer` and `calcServer` from the two examples above are both in scope, this serves `GET /hello` and `GET /calc/{operator}/{x}/{y}` from the same application — the first `route` whose contract matches the incoming request handles it; anything neither recognizes falls through to `catchAll`.
+Assuming `helloServer` and `calcServer` from the two examples above are both in scope, this serves `GET /hello` and `GET /calc/{operator}/{x}/{y}` from the same application.
+The first `route` whose contract matches the incoming request handles it; anything neither recognizes falls through to `catchAll`.